amplience/dc-extension-globallink-dashboard/docs/USAGE.md

 1. Take the source item
 2. Send the translatable fields from the source item and send them for translation
+4. Navigate through the children items and send to translation if they have a locale
+5. If intermediate children don't have a locale, a warning message will be displayed
-3. Once the translations have completed, set the submission in the 'ready' state
+6. Once the translations have completed, set the submission in the 'ready' state
-4. When the user chooses to apply the translations it will take the source item, apply the translated fields and either create or update the translated content items.
+7. When the user chooses to apply the translations it will take the source item, apply the translated fields and either create or update the translated content items.

 See [Updating source content and retranslating](#updating-source-content-and-retranslating) for further details.